-DARPA’s Squad X seeks to help overcome these challenges and help ensure U.S. squad dominance over adversaries in the decades to come.
-The goal of the complementary Squad X Experimentation and Squad X Core Technologies programs is to design, develop, and validate autonomous system prototypes and equip them with novel sensing tools and off-the-shelf technologies.
-The technologies aim to increase squads’ situational awareness, while the autonomous systems allow squads to increase their battle space and area of influence.
+DARPA's Squad X seeks to help overcome these challenges and help ensure U.S. small unit dominance over adversaries in the decades to come.
+The goal of the Squad X Experimentation program is to design, develop, and validate autonomous system prototypes, equipped with novel sensing tools and off-the-shelf technologies, some of which were identified via the previous Squad X Core Technologies program.
+The technologies aim to increase squads' situational awareness, while the autonomous systems allow squads to increase their battle space and area of influence.

 Squad X focuses its technology development in four key areas:

 The resulting integrated systems would improve situational understanding of the multi-domain environment; optimize squad maneuverability via physical, cognitive and material resources; and shape and dominate the battlespace via synchronization of fire and maneuvering in all three domains: physical, electromagnetic, and cyber.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute

 endorsement by DARPA of non-U.S. Government sites or the information,